DeviCatOutlet/devicatoutlet.github.io/about.md

 * ## .hallwayRaptor™

-  HallwayRaptor, my husband who works behind the scenes to help make this stream be able to run full time and managing the community.
+  This is my husband, Robert, who works behind the scenes to help make this stream be able to run full time and managing the community.

 * ![](img/aboutraptor.png)